-However, you can increase the likelihood of your customers taking the upsell by doing these things.
+However, you can increase the likelihood of your customers taking the upsell opportunity by doing these things.

 1. Upsell After the Purchase

-This is a strategy you can use to increase your sales.
+This is a strategy you can use to increase your revenue.

 The average customer’s initial mindset when purchasing is often to get the best deal.